bacalhau-project/bacalhau/docs/getting-started/parallel-workloads.md

 Bacalhau can run workloads in parallel by splitting the input data volumes and running `shards` of the workload on different nodes.

-This works using a **glob pattern** to slice the input data volumes into atoms and then grouping them using a **batch size** into `shards`.
+This works by using a **glob pattern** to slice the input data volumes into atoms, then grouping them using a **batch size** into `shards`.

-Each shard will run on a different computer and will be executed in parallel.
-Once all of the shards have completed, the results can be merged and the final result combined from all the shards.
+Each shard runs on a different computer, and is executed in parallel.
+Once all of the shards have completed, the results are merged and the final result is combined from all the shards.

 ## Glob Pattern

-First - you need to decide how to split the input data using a glob pattern.
+First, you'll need to decide how to split the input data using a glob pattern.

-For example - if you have a folder with thousands of images all at the top layer as follows:
+For example, if you have a folder with thousands of images all at the top layer as follows:

  * image00001.jpg
  * image00002.jpg